 Aside from his basic exercise needs, the Shih Tzu is happy to sleep on laps all day long, with the occasional leg stretch pushing himself off one lap onto the next.
-The Lhasa Apso, being the more energetic and livelier pup, will need a bit more mental stimulation in between exercise sessions, so interactive games with his family or giving him treat-filled puzzle toys is advised.
+Being the more energetic and livelier pup, the Lhasa Apso needs a bit more mental stimulation between exercise sessions.
+Interactive games with his family or giving him treat-filled puzzle toys works well.

-The Lhasa Apso has a somewhat complex personality, and as such his training is also more complex, and as such he is not an ideal dog for a first-time owner.
-He is often compared to a teenager, playful and energetic with several shades of moodiness and tantrums thrown into the mix.
-It is his unpredictable mood that often causes difficulty in training him, but the key is to be persistent and consistent with your training sessions, and do not give in!
-His guarding tendencies need to be addressed, and the best way to tackle this is through early socialization with as many strangers and dogs of all shapes and sizes.
+The Lhasa Apso has a somewhat complex personality, so his training is also more intense.
+He is not an ideal dog for a first-time owner.
+He is comparable to a teenager, playful and energetic, with several shades of moodiness and tantrums thrown into the mix.
+His unpredictable mood often causes difficulty in training him, but the key is to be persistent and consistent with your training sessions and not give in.
+His guarding tendencies need addressing, and the best way to tackle this is through early socialization with as many strangers and dogs of all shapes and sizes.

-If he displays any undesirable behaviors that you cannot correct yourself, then it is advised to enroll your dog into obedience classes.
+If he displays any undesirable behaviors that you cannot correct yourself, then enrolling your dog in obedience classes is wise.
 However, once you have cracked his complex personality, then he is an adorable family pet.

 The Shih Tzu is somewhat easier to train, and despite the odd tantrum here and there, he is generally more laid back than the Lhasa Apso.
-Early socialization is important to ensure he is not timid with larger dogs, and positive reinforcement methods are advised as with any other dog.
-He is a better pup for first-time owners compared to the Lhasa Apso.
+Early socialization is important to ensure he is not timid with larger dogs, and positive reinforcement methods are generally more effective, as with any other dog.
+He is a better pup for first-time owners than the Lhasa Apso.

-Eye health – they both suffer from various problems related to their eye health, such as ‘Cherry Eye’, Progressive Retinal Atrophy, and Keratitis to name a few.
+Eye health – they both suffer from various problems related to their eye health, such as ‘Cherry Eye’, Progressive Retinal Atrophy (PRA), and Keratitis, to name a few.

 Renal Dysplasia – this is a genetic defect of the kidneys, which causes a variety of symptoms and a lot of discomfort and pain for the pup.